gaosier/incubator-superset/CONTRIBUTING.md

     virtualenv superset-dev
     source superset-dev/bin/activate

 Finally, to make changes to the rst files and build the docs using Sphinx, you'll need to install a handful of dependencies from the repo you cloned:

-    cd superset
+    cd incubator-superset
     pip install -r dev-reqs-for-docs.txt

 To get the feel for how to edit and build the docs, let's edit a file, build